somecallmejosh/joshua-briley-site/site/content/post/meeting-new-people-and-learning-new-things-at-vue-conf.md

 description: >-
   I'm writing bright and early from the hotel lobby in Tampa, FL.
 I'm here for a 3-day tech conference—Vue Conference, to be more specific.
 We're getting the skinny on my favorite Javascript framework and meeting interesting people.
-And I find myself laughing, a lot.
-That's a good thing.
 imageLink: ourQHRTE2IM
 imageAttribute: 'https://unsplash.com/photos/ourQHRTE2IM'
 ---